Calendar Girls and Bloodwise

 We are organising bucket collections at showings of the musical to raise vital money to help us beat blood cancer.
 We'd love it if you could take part and just a small amount of your time will make a huge difference to people affected by blood cancer.

 The Calendar Girls story

-The story of the Calendar Girls began in 1998 when John Baker, husband of Angela Baker, was diagnosed with non-Hodgkin lymphoma.
-John sadly passed away after just a few months of treatment, but in the months following their loss, Angela and her friends set about creating the now infamous calendar as something for Angela to focus on during this difficult time.
+The story of the Calendar Girls began in 1998 when John Baker was diagnosed with non-Hodgkin lymphoma.
+John sadly passed away after just a few months of treatment.
+In the months following John’s death, his wife Angela and her friends in the Rylstone & District Women's Institute set about creating a now-infamous nude calendar as something for Angela to focus on during this difficult time.